defi-defense-dao/defi-risk-tools-list/README.md

 Creation of this list was spurred by folks at [ArmorFi](https://armor.fi/) and [ConsenSys](https://consensys.net/) who saw a need for better sharing of tools, standards, and development patterns to encourage the safe and continued growth of the DeFi ecosystem.

+**Note that these resources are focused on technical, centralization, and liquidity risk of DeFi protocol, NOT Price risk of tokens**

 ## Contributions are welcome!
 Feel free to submit a pull request, with anything from small fixes to translations to tools you'd like to add (or remove!).
 If adding a new tool, **please add a brief description** that you think new developers would understand.
 * Projects that do not have a working product can only be added to the *Coming Soon* section.